-The program, with independent input from the lead dean and Graduate Council, develops and ranks a slate of potential review team members, making sure individuals address the requirements articulated under Review Team Composition below.
+The program, with independent input from the school dean, develops and ranks a slate of potential review team members.
+Programs and the dean should identify individuals that address the requirements articulated under Review Team Composition below.
 Productive candidates possess expertise relevant to the program, including its proposed strategic direction.
 This includes administrative experience, experience in learning outcomes/program assessment, capacity to act as chair, and diversity.
-Disciplinary or interdisciplinary expertise, however, is a fundamental requirement.
+Disciplinary expertise, however, is a fundamental requirement.